The Problem with Life Settlements for Seniors: And it has everything to do with commissions

 In addition to these increasing expenses, seniors may also have life insurance policies on their lives that they no longer need as their children have grown up and are self-sufficient.
 Or even worse, they may have to pay premiums on these policies that they cannot afford.

-A life settlement is an option for these individuals that can solve the problem of having a life insurance policy they don’t need and other expenses that they do need help paying for.
+A life settlement is an option for these individuals that can solve the problem of having a life insurance policy they don’t need while trying to manage other expenses that they do need help paying for.
 A life settlement is a financial transaction in which a policy owner of a life insurance policy sells his policy in exchange for a cash payout (and/or part of the death benefit when the policy owner dies).
 The policy owner no longer has to pay any premiums on the policy as the buyer of the policy is now responsible for making all ongoing premium payments.
 The buyer of the policy will then get the death benefit on the policy when the seller of the policy dies.

 By selling the policy, the senior receives significantly more than he or she would have received if the policy was just cancelled.
 The senior can then use these proceeds to pay for the care or expenses that they need.